Historic Villages and Suburban Energy

 Mequon and Thiensville are the urban communities of Ozaukee County, accounting for more than one-third of the county's population.
 The Milwaukee River meanders lazily through the two communities, which are located at the southern edge of the county.
 Mequon's beautiful scenery and rural location have made it one of the most affluent and rapidly growing suburbs in the area.
 It boasts majestic lakeshore bluffs, stately homes, numerous golf courses and easy access to the interstate.
 Many of Wisconsin's professional athletes have homes in this area, as does Concordia University, a four-year liberal arts school.
 Thiensville is a smaller community that dates back to the turn of the 20th century.
 It was slowly surrounded by Mequon as that city began to blossom in the 1950s.

 Cedarburg is a town of specialty shops, antique stores and quaint restaurants.
 Its thriving downtown is listed on the National Register of Historic Places and features buildings dating back to the 1800s.
 The city's residential base is a mixture of older, stately homes and modern subdivisions.
 Since 1960, the community's population has more than doubled.

 Grafton, its neighbor to the east, is also an historic village.
 It was established in the early 1840s to take advantage of the Milwaukee River and has been a center of commerce ever since.
 Because of its location near I-43, Grafton continues to experience significant industrial and commercial development.
-Ten miles north of Grafton and Cedarburg is the Ozaukee County Pioneer Village, a living museum of 15 buildings that were constructed between 1840 and 1907, including furnished homes, barns and outbuildings.
+Ten miles north of Grafton and Cedarburg is the Ozaukee County Pioneer Village, a living museum of 24 buildings and structures that were constructed between 1840 and 1907, including furnished homes, barns and outbuildings.